Robert Burnaby: Private Secretary to Richard Clement Moody and Legislative Assembly of Vancouver

-Freemasonry
+Freemasonry in British Columbia

+Burnaby contributed to the development of freemasonry in British Columbia.
+On 20 August 1860, Burnaby was installing master at the foundation of Victoria Lodge No. 1085 (later renumbered No. 783), which was the first lodge in British Columbia, of which he subsequently became an affiliate, and served as master, and served as first Past Master.
+He also served as Installing Master of Union Lodge, New Westminster, when it was constituted in June 1862.

+On 1 June 1863, Burnaby, with freemasons from that Victoria Lodge, and with a charter from the United Grand Lodge of England and from the United Grand Lodge of Scotland, laid the corner stone of the Jewish synagogue at Pandora and Blanshard Streets, Victoria.
+He became an affiliated member of The Nanaimo Lodge No. 1090 on 3 June 1868.

-Burnaby contributed to the development of Freemasonry in British Columbia.
-In 1860, Burnaby helped to found Victoria Lodge No. 1085, which was the first lodge in British Columbia, and was elected its first Past Master.
-He was the first District Grand Master of District Grand Lodge for British Columbia when it was formed in 1868, under the Grand Lodge of England.
-Burnaby initially opposed a plan by the Scottish Grand Lodge to form their Grand Lodge in British Columbia, until he tabled the motion to create the new Grand Lodge of British Columbia on October 21 1871.
-Burnaby refused the post of its Grand Master as a consequence of his poor health, but was elected first Past Grand Master.
-He retired in 1869, and returned to England in 1874, and died in 1878.
+Burnaby was the first District Grand Master of District Grand Lodge for British Columbia when it was formed in 1868, under the Grand Lodge of England.
+Burnaby initially opposed a plan by the Scottish Grand Lodge to form their Grand Lodge in British Columbia, until he tabled the motion to create the new Grand Lodge of British Columbia on 21 October 1871, which was created in December 1871.
+Burnaby refused the post of its Grand Master as a consequence of his poor health, but was elected first Past Grand Master on 27 December 1871, and later served as its Past District Grand Master.
+He had served as First Principal of Holy Royal Arch freemasonry by 28 December 1871.

+He retired after a stroke in 1869, and returned to England for the last time in 1874, and died at Woodthorpe, Leicestershire, on 10 January 1878.
+He never married.

 Settlements named after Burnaby

-When the area around Burnaby Lake, which Richard Clement Moody had named after Burnaby, was incorporated, in 1892, the new municipality named it Burnaby.
-An island and a narrows in Haida Gwaii, a street in Vancouver's West End, a hill, and a park in Burnaby itself, are named after him.
-At least eleven geographical features in British Columbia bear his name.
+When the area around Burnaby Lake, which Richard Clement Moody had named after Burnaby, was incorporated, in 1892, the new municipal corporation named the municipality after Burnaby.
+Burnaby Shoal in Vancouver Harbour, Burnaby Range in MacKenzie Sound, Burnaby Island and Burnaby Strait in the Queen Charlotte Islands, a street in Vancouver's West End, a hill, and a park in Burnaby itself, are named after him.
+At least eleven geographical features in British Columbia are named after him.